AI4PH Scholarship Program

 Do we need references/reference letters for this application?

 Yes – 2 reference letters are required.
 There is further guidance on references in the application form.
+Without reference letters, your applicantion will not be considered – contact them early in your application process.

 Can one of my references be an AI4PH mentor?